 For quite some time, Holland’s life seems to have entailed stretches of work in uncharted and frequently dangerous locations punctuated by periods of battle, culminating on the Plains of Abraham in 1759, the bloody battle in which Thomas Wolfe, Holland’s dear friend, died.

-Holland returned to North America in 1764, when he was appointed Surveyor-General of Quebec and the northern district of America-an area that reached from the Potomac to Niagara and Hudson’s Bay.
+In 1764, Holland was appointed Surveyor-General of Quebec and the northern district of America–an area that reached from the Potomac to Niagara and Hudson’s Bay.
 The British government’s interest in the bountiful fishing grounds around Newfoundland, the Island of St. John (Prince Edward Island), and Nova Scotia dictated that this area should be the first to be surveyed.

-So it was that Samuel Holland and his young wife Marie Joseph boarded their ship, the Canceaux, at the beginning of May, 1764 and set sail once again.
+So it was that Samuel Holland and Marie-Josephte boarded their ship, the Canceaux, at the beginning of May, 1764 and set sail once again.
 Adventure and misadventure beset the captain and his crew, and the Canceaux didn’t reach the shores of the Island of St. John until August of that year.

 With the prospect of winter looming and accommodations tight in the small settlement, Holland looked for a piece of land that was suitable both for building a home and as a strategic place from which to begin conducting his observations.
 He decided on a beautiful location just outside the mouth of the Charlottetown harbour, in Observation Cove, which is now called Holland Cove.